10 Reasons Why Scroll Saw Blades Break

 Improper tension and pushing too hard are the most common reasons why scroll saw blades break.
 We also look at some other reasons and provide some tips to help overcome them.

-One of the most frustrating things that can happen when learning to use the scroll saw is when you are sitting there scrolling along, trying to hold the line as close as possible and all of a sudden, BANG!!!
+One of the most frustrating things that can happen when learning to use the scroll saw is when you are sitting there scrolling along, trying to hold the line as close as possible, and then all of a sudden, BANG!!!
 Your scroll saw blade has just broken again.

 It makes me jump every time a blade breaks no matter how many times it has happened in the past.
 Often I would think to myself, this was a brand new blade just three minutes ago.